PersonalAccountOrg/HighlyAvailableWebApplication/README.md

 ### Task 8: Chaos testing with AWS Fault Injection Simulator
 In this task, you test the application high availability using chaos engineering.
 You randomly terminate EC2 instances and see if the auto scaling group and load balancer can reroute the traffic to healthy hosts and start new EC2 instances to keep the required capacity.

- Additional information: However, turning off EC2 instances manually is not a scalable solution.
+*Additional information: However, turning off EC2 instances manually is not a scalable solution.
 You use the AWS Fault Injection Simulator to automate this test.

-#### TASK 8.1: NAVIGATE TO THE CONSOLE
+To run a successful fault injection test you need to form an assumption and test it.
+The assumption for this experiment is if one of the Availability Zone (AZ) has an outage, and all the EC2 in that AZ stops, our web application remains available.
+The load balancer routes the traffic to other AZs and the auto scaling group starts new EC2s to keep the required number of instances.*

-At the top of the page, in the unified search bar, search for and choose AWS FIS.
+* At the top of the page, in the unified search bar, search for and choose AWS FIS.
 The AWS FIS page is displayed.

-#### TASK 8.2: TEST SCENARIO AND ASSUMPTIONS
- Additional information: To run a successful fault injection test you need to form an assumption and test it.
-The assumption for this experiment is:

- Example: If one of the Availability Zone (AZ) has an outage, and all the EC2 in that AZ stops, our web application remains available.
-The load balancer routes the traffic to other AZs and the auto scaling group starts new EC2s to keep the required number of instances.

-From Create experiment from scenario drop-down menu, choose Create experiment template .

-On the Account targeting pop-up page, choose the option This AWS account and choose Confirm .

-On the Create experiment template page, in the Description and name section:

-For Description, enter Terminate instances in an AZ to simulate AZ outage For Name - optional, enter TerminateInstancesinAZ
-In the Actions section:
-Choose Add action .
-For Name, enter TerminateInstances
-For Action type, select EC2 and aws:ec2:terminate-instances.
-Choose Save .
-In the Targets section, configure:
-Choose Edit .

-For Target method, select Resource tags, filters and parameters.

-For Resource tags:

-Choose Add new tag .
-For Key, enter Name
-For Value, enter wp-ha-app
-For Resource filters - optional:

-Choose Add new filter .

-For Attribute path, enter Placement.AvailabilityZone

-For Values, enter LabRegion appended with “a” at the end.

- Expected value: us-west-2a

-Choose Add new filter .

-For Attribute path, enter State.Name
-For Values, enter running.
-Choose Save .

-In the Service Access section, configure:
-Select Use an existing IAM role.
-For IAM role, select xxxx-FISRole-xxxx.
-Choose Create experiment template .
+* From Create experiment from scenario drop-down menu, choose Create experiment template .
+* On the Account targeting pop-up page, choose the option This AWS account and choose Confirm .
+* On the Create experiment template page, in the Description and name section:
+   * For Description, enter Terminate instances in an AZ to simulate AZ outage
+   * For Name - optional, enter TerminateInstancesinAZ
+* In the Actions section:
+   * Choose Add action
+   * For Name, enter TerminateInstances
+   * For Action type, select EC2 and aws:ec2:terminate-instances.
+   * Choose Save

+* In the Targets section, configure:
+   * Choose Edit
+   * For Target method, select Resource tags, filters and parameters.
+* For Resource tags:
+   * Choose Add new tag
+   * For Key, enter Name
+   * For Value, enter wp-ha-app
+* For Resource filters - optional:
+   * Choose Add new filter
+   * For Attribute path, enter Placement.AvailabilityZone
+   * For Values, enter LabRegion appended with “a” at the end.
+   * Choose Add new filter .
+   * For Attribute path, enter State.Name
+   * For Values, enter running.
+   * Choose Save

+* In the Service Access section, configure:
+   * Select Use an existing IAM role.
+   * For IAM role, select xxxx-FISRole-xxxx.
+   * Choose Create experiment template.
 The Create experiment template window is displayed.

-For To confirm that you want to create an experiment template without a stop condition, enter create in the field, enter create.
+   * For To confirm that you want to create an experiment template without a stop condition, enter create in the field, enter create.

-Choose Create experiment template .
+   * Choose Create experiment template

- Expected service output:

- You successfully created experiment template EXT9VzxxxxX / Terminate instances in an AZ to simulate AZ outage.

-#### TASK 8.3: START THE EXPERIMENT
+#### TASK 8.1: START THE EXPERIMENT
 In the left navigation pane, choose Experiment templates.

-Choose the Experiment template ID link.
+* Choose the Experiment template ID link.

-Choose Start experiment .

-Choose Start experiment .
+* Choose Start experiment and again Start experiment

 The Start experiment window is displayed.
 For To confirm that you want to start the experiment, enter start in the field:, enter start.

-Choose Start experiment .
+* Choose Start experiment

- Expected service output:

- You successfully started experiment EXPU8kxxxxxE2.

- Note: Wait for the State to change to Completed.

-#### TASK 8.4: OBSERVE THE EXPERIMENT
 Return to the WordPress website browser tab and refresh  the page every few seconds.
- Expected output: The website should continue to load correctly.

 Return to the AWS Management Console and search for EC2.

-In the left navigation pane, choose Auto Scaling Groups.
+* In the left navigation pane, choose Auto Scaling Groups.

-Select WP-ASG.
+* Select WP-ASG.

-Choose the Activity tab.
+* Choose the Activity tab.

- Expected output: You should start to see that the EC2 instance in availability zone ending in “a” was taken out of service.
+*Expected output: You should start to see that the EC2 instance in availability zone ending in “a” was taken out of service.
 It might take a few minutes for the health check to detect the EC2 is unhealthy, so keep refreshing the Instance list.
-You should also see new instances being launched by the auto scaling group to replenish the lost capacity.
+You should also see new instances being launched by the auto scaling group to replenish the lost capacity.*

- Congratulations!
-You have successfully conducted the experiment, the WordPress site remained functional.
-The website auto-healed from the AZ outage and website is back to the desired capacity in just a few minutes.
-This verifies highly-available architecture is working as intended.

 ### Challenge yourself!
 #### SPEEDUP THE WORDPRESS WEBSITE